UCObservatories/lick_searchable_archive/doc/developer/access_rules.rst

     the observers for a file, the access becomes "unknown".

-1. If the data directory has a file named override.access, this will propagate to the archive directory along with the regular data files. after observing is complete.
+1. If the data directory has a file named ``override.access``, this will propagate to the archive directory along with the regular data files. after observing is complete.
 If it is a directory from the past week, the ``ingest_watchdog`` service should pick up the change automatically.